forestgrape/coronavirus/5_epidemiological/spread_analyses.md

   * Some parts of Southern Europe: regions of Spain, Portugal, Greece
   * Most Countries in the Middle East

-* #### Backfired Protection Measures
+* #### Protection Measures can Backfire => Time Spent Indoors Increased Stay at home orders or prohibition of outdoor activities, can backfire since they increase the time spend indoors.
+Additionally they can yield respectively enhance unhealthy lifestyles and thereby increase susceptibility for severe Covid.
+For people living in houses with large gardens stay at home orders and similar can work or at least not increase the spread (e.g. New Zealand).
+On the other hand in settings with [small living spaces](#living-conditions), where already an increased transmission is observed, measures which increase the time spend indoor or visiting indoor places can yield additional transmissions.

-  Stay at home orders or prohibition of outdoor activities, can backfire since they increase the time spend indoors.
-Additionally they can yield to unhealthy lifestyles and increase susceptibility for severe Covid.
-The risk of residential blocks and [small living spaces](#living-conditions) can be additionally increased.
+* #### High Altitude => Increased Volume of Air Breathed Spread is increased by cities at high altitude since the volume of air breathed is increased

-* #### High Altitude
+  * In Central and South America a couple of large cities are above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia
-  Spread is increased by cities at high altitude since the volume of air breathed is increased (above 2000 meters: Mexico City, La Paz in Bolivia, Quito in Ecuador, Bogota in Colombia and winter sport locations in the Alps and Rocky Mountains).
+  * Winter sport locations in the Alps and Rocky Mountains.

 ### Dry Air